zachwolek/sick-trick-wish-list-ui/README.md

 We do want to see good commit habits - atomic commits that log small, focused changesets.
 Don't worry about creating GitHub issues, though.

+##Tips:
+- Your app should _generally_ match the comp but css/styling/comp matching are not the skills we're assessing here.
+Deprioritize this so you don't spend too much time on it.
+- Error handling and client side validation is important, but is not what we're assessing here.
+Finish the functionality of iterations 0-3 before focusing on this.
+- Take poms and drink water.
+The 3 hour time frame was decided to allow for lots of poms.

 ### Iteration 0

 Pull down the [API repo](https://github.com/turingschool-examples/sick-trick-wish-list-api).
 Set up instructions are in that repository's README.